PER USE CASE

 Other major private cloud providers include Dell, IBM, VMware, Oracle, and Red Hat.
 Each provider has a unique set of cloud offerings.

 As organizations look to achieve greater agility and control, many are looking to leverage a mix of private and public clouds—which means you'll need a way to manage public cloud resources alongside on-premises workloads.
-Citrix cloud solutions make it easy to secure sensitive data, simplify IT, and provide an exceptional user experience with cloud-read digital workspaces.
+Citrix solutions allow organizations to create the hybrid cloud migration strategy that works best for the business.